Canadian Armed Forces Divers: Clearance Divers

-On 30 April 2015 the RCN Clearance Diving Branch adopted the following prayer as their official branch prayer.
-The prayer was originally written by Padre David Jackson, the unit chaplain of Fleet Diving Unit Atlantic, for the occasion of the 60th Anniversary of the RCN Clearance Diving Branch.
-The prayer is based on Psalm 146:6 & 139:9-10 and also incorporates the branch motto "Strength in Depth".
+On 30 April 2015 the RCN Clearance Diving occupation adopted the following prayer as their official occupation prayer.
+The prayer was originally written by Padre David Jackson, the unit chaplain of Fleet Diving Unit Atlantic, for the occasion of the 60th Anniversary of the RCN Clearance Diving occupation.
+The prayer is based on Psalm 146:6. & 139:9-10. and also incorporates the occupation motto "Strength in Depth".